 Waterfalls are cool.
 There isn't much in nature that compares with the dazzling, mesmerizing draw of a waterfall.
 Whether they are small, large, trickling, or roaring--it doesn't matter--all waterfalls are awesome.

 Did you know that Seoul boasts some rather impressive waterfalls?
 It's true.
 However, there is one disclaimer.

 They are fake.
 The waterfalls are 100% completely fake.

-Regardless, Seoul has done a great job of fabrication.
-Although not real, the waterfalls are worth visiting.
-Even if you end up not being overly impressed with the actual waterfalls, the areas surrounding the waterfalls are still worth visiting.
-Anywho, enough about what these waterfalls aren't (natural waterfalls).
-Let's hear more about what and where these waterfalls are?
+Regardless, Seoul has done a great job of fabricating nature.
+Although they are not real, the waterfalls are worth visiting.
+Even if you end up not being overly impressed with the actual waterfalls, the areas surrounding the waterfalls are splendid.
+Anyways, enough about what these waterfalls being not natural waterfalls.
+Let's see more about what and where these waterfalls are